Simon-Cao-Git/AtomView/readme.md

 - Supports coordinate constraints (`if_pos`)

 #### Gaussian (`.gjf`)
-- Supports Cartesian, Z-matrix, and mixed-coordinate input, with Z-matrix geometry and constraint labels on hover
+- Supports Cartesian, Z-matrix, and mixed-coordinate input
+- Shows Z-matrix geometry (distance/angle/torsion) labels and constraint status on hover
+- Supports `freeze-code` coordinate constraints
+- Supports periodic translation vectors (`TV`)
+- Dummy atoms are hidden; ghost atoms are shown and identified on hover
 - The alternate two-angle Z-matrix format is not supported
-- Dummy atoms are hidden; ghost atoms are shown and identified on hover
-- Supports coordinate constraints (`freeze-code`)
-- Supports periodic translation vectors (`TV`)
 - Trailing atom indices, MM atom types, charges, isotopes, fragments, and other parameters are ignored for visualization
 - Explicit connectivity information is not used for bond generation